CarrumDraws/channotesClient/README.txt

 - Should I store userdata in local storage or make an API call each time?
 - How should I deal with data thats been manipulated in local storage?
 - How do I test small components within this large project?
+- For GSAP, Do I have to do anything on component unmount??

 Backlog:
 - Manage note thumbnail pictures